This is a sponsored post. My opinions are my own.

 - Break into shards and package in plastic cellophane bags or pretty jars for gifting or, if so inclined, keep some for yourself and enjoy!

-Note - this will have to cool for a few hours in the refrigerator.
+This will have to cool for a few hours in the refrigerator.